au5ton/picross/README.md

 FEATURES:
 - Random puzzles - Play a puzzle of any size, from 1x1 to 25x25.
 - Puzzle creator - Create your own puzzles!
 These must be uniquely solvable.
-- Keyboard controls! - Just in case you don't like mice or something.
+- Keyboard controls! - Just in case you think mice are gross or something.
 - Leaderboard - See how you stack up against other players.
 View it at https://westonreed.com/picross/leaderboard.php

 TODO